-- Preview Email Newsletter

 Study Confirms Safety of Antibiotic Treatment for Stony Coral Tissue Loss Disease

-A groundbreaking antibiotic treatment used in many parts of the Caribbean and on Florida's Coral Reef to combat stony coral tissue loss disease does not exhibit negative side effects, scientists at Nova Southeastern University, in collaboration with researchers from the University of Florida and the U.S. Ge more PR
+A groundbreaking antibiotic treatment used in many parts of the Caribbean and on Florida's Coral Reef to combat stony coral tissue loss disease does not exhibit negative side effects, scientists at Nova Southeastern University, in collaboration with researchers from the University of Florida and the U.S. Geological Survey (USGS), have confirmed.

 Oakland University Professor Ali Woerner Co-authors Article in 'Neurology' Journal (10)